Naitreey/sysconfigs/README.rst

 - ``hooks.d/preinstall-<distro>``, ``hooks.d/postinstall-<distro>``

-  scripts to be executed before/after configuration module installation.
+  hooks to be executed before/after configuration module installation.
-  The scripts must be executable, which also means shebang line ``#!`` must be present.
-This enables arbitrary programs and scripts to be executed.
+  This can be any binary or script executable.
+The only constraint is the file's exec bits are set properly.

 CLI interface
 -------------